precipice/campfire_export/README.md

 but it wasn't quite right.
 So this is my modification, converted to a GitHub repo.

+## Features ##

+* Saves HTML, XML, and plaintext versions of chat transcripts.
+* Exports uploaded files to a day-specific subdirectory for easy access.
+* Reports and logs export errors so you know what you're missing.
+* Works with any number of Campfire sites and rooms.

 ## Installing ##

 Ruby 1.8.7 or later is required.